A Guide to Spice: The Drug That's Putting British Students in Hospital

 READ ON MUNCHIES: A Bakery Laced Its Cake with Synthetic Marijuana

 What Is the Government Doing About It?

 New psychoactive substances, such as synthetic cannabis and mephedrone, have left the government's self-proclaimed "successful" policy looking pretty dumb.
 The laws banning cannabis have resulted in the creation of a more dangerous alternative, as they have done with PMA-filled ecstasy pills.
 As the new substances get banned, the ones that replace them become more obscure and volatile.
 No one has a clue what dose to take because the formulas are changing so quickly.
-But fuck it, who cares: the rich kids can have their bespoke bought pills and just-off-the-boat Colombian flakey coke, while the street kids, ageing heroin users, and people in jail can be the lab rats, falling like flies.
-But it's all OK, because as David Cameron tells us drug use is falling—it isn't.
+But fuck it, who cares: the rich kids can have their bespoke bought pills and just-off-the-boat Colombian flakey coke, while the street kids, ageing heroin users and people in jail can be the lab rats, falling like flies as David Cameron tells us it's all OK because drug use is falling, which it isn't.